MeDott29/llm_science/README.md

 import pytest
 import pydantic
 import fastapi
-import openai
+import openai #high prio
-import asyncio
+import asyncio #high prio
-import tenacity
+import tenacity #high prio
-import redis
+import chroma
-import logging
+import logging #high prio

 Yesterday I learned it was important to break my task up into small goals in service of achieving an objective.
 Yesterday the objective was getting an emulation of human techniques for MCQ answering.
 [Improved Retrieval with LLMs](/home/m/llm_science/improved_retrieval.ipynb)
+### 2023/11/21
 ## Thoughts
 This is at once the most mundane, plain Jane bullshit and the coolest thing I've ever done in my life.
 The sweet spot.
 ### Notes